parisbastien/GATHERLSEVIER/README.md

 # GATHERLSEVIER
-This script allows you to instant-download (no captcha or web surfing) the articles you want from libgen.lc and scihub.tw
+This script allows you to instant-download (no captcha or web surfing) the articles you want from libgen.lc and sci-hub.tw

 It bypasses any libgen.lc restriction from internet providers (at least in France)